intervention-engine/ie/docs/huddle_config.md

       }
     ]
   },
+  /* RollOverDelayInDays indicates how many days to wait before rolling over undiscussed patients to the next huddle.
+     If it is 0 (or less) then rollovers are disabled. */ "rollOverDelayInDays": 3,
   /* SchedulerCronSpec indicates when the scheduling algorithm should be run.
 The six digits corresond to seconds,
      minutes, hours, day of month, month, day of week.
 In the example below, the algorithm is run every day at 00:00:00.
 For more information, see: https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format */